annafran/drinkgenie-chatbot/Submission/planning/problem.md

 * Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
 What's your name?"
 * Input: "Bob"
 * Output: "Hola Bob, sit back and relaaaax!
 Would you like an alcoholololololic tipple?
-Oh sorry amigo, I've already had a few myself today."
+I've already had a few myself toooodayyyyyy."
 * Input: "restart"
 * Output: "Hey thirsty lips, I'm your drink genie, your wish is my command.
 What's your name?"
 * * Input: "Anna"
 * Output: "Hola Anna, sit back and relaaaax!
 Would you like an alcoholololololic tipple?
-Oh sorry amigo, I've already had a few myself today."
+I've already had a few myself toooodayyyyyy."

 **Test 12**

 * Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
 What's your name?"
 * Input: "Anna"
 * Output: "Hola Anna, sit back and relaaaax!
 Would you like an alcoholololololic tipple?
-Oh sorry amigo, I've already had a few myself today."
+I've already had a few myself toooodayyyyyy."
 * Input: "random"
 * Output: "Bloody Bob"